Lars Sullivan: NXT (2015–2018)

+Main roster (2018–2021)

 In November 2018, vignettes began airing for Sullivan's main roster debut on both Raw and SmackDown.
 He was scheduled to appear on Raw on January 14, 2019, but reportedly walked out due to an anxiety attack.
 On the April 8 episode of Raw, Sullivan made his debut by attacking Kurt Angle, who had retired at WrestleMania 35 the previous night.
 Pushed as a monstrous villain by WWE, he went on to attack high-profile wrestlers such as Rey Mysterio and The Hardy Boyz (Jeff Hardy and Matt Hardy).
 As part of the Superstar Shake-up on April 16, he moved to the SmackDown brand.
 He began feuding with Lucha House Party (Kalisto, Gran Metalik, and Lince Dorado), defeating them via disqualification in a three-on-one handicap match at Super ShowDown.
 During a rematch with Lucha House Party on the June 10 episode of Raw, he sustained a severe knee injury with a predicted recovery time of six to nine months.

 Sullivan returned on the October 9, 2020 episode of SmackDown, attacking Jeff Hardy, Matt Riddle, and The Miz.
 On the October 23 episode of SmackDown, he defeated Shorty G in what would be Sullivan's final match in WWE.
 In January 2021, Miley was quietly released from his WWE contract after being removed from programming.
 It was revealed by Miley that he had asked for his release after informing WWE that he was done with pro wrestling due to his ongoing anxiety issues.
 In an interview conducted with Fightful on February 3, 2021, Miley stated that he is "likely done" with professional wrestling.